• Overview

 Usage

-To use the HCL DevOps Control plug-in, the plug-in must be loaded, and an instance created before you can configure the plug-in integration.
+To use the DevOps Control plug-in, the plug-in must be loaded, and an instance created before you can configure the plug-in integration.
 You define configuration properties in the user interface or in a JSON file.

 Integration type: